Long Fin Killie

-Long Fin Killie were a Scottish experimental rock/post-rock band, which released three albums and several EPs on the British avant-rock label Too Pure in the 1990s.
+Long Fin Killie were a Scottish indie rock band.
+They released three albums and several EPs on the British label Too Pure in the 1990s.

 History

 Long Fin Killie's core lineup consisted of Luke Sutherland (vocals, violin, guitar, mandolin, bouzouki, saxophone, hammer dulcimer, thumb piano, etc.), Colin Greig (electric and upright bass), David Turner (drums/percussion), and Philip Cameron (electric guitar).
+Additionally, Kenneth McEwan (drums/percussion) joined in 1996.
 Sutherland had previously been in a band called Fenn, based in Glasgow, who played many support gigs, including Ride and Catherine Wheel.
 Their name was taken from a family of ornamental freshwater fishes known as killifishes, noted for their interesting drought survival and reproductive habits.

 The members were all highly trained, enabling them to create complex, atypical music which usually featured hypnotically-bowed violins/celli, jazz-influenced drumming, and meandering ambient passages.
 Allmusic cited them as having "staggering levels of musicianly talent".
 Vocalist Luke Sutherland often delivered his cryptic, highly literate lyrics in an androgynous falsetto voice.

 Their debut EP Buttergut was released in 1994, with debut album Houdini following the next year.
-The band's sound, though diverse, was influenced by the likes of dream pop mainstays A R Kane, Cocteau Twins, and Slowdive, 1970s German krautrock groups like Can, and labelmates Moonshake, Pram and Laika.
+The band's sound, though diverse, was influenced by the likes of A.R.
+Kane, Can, The Fall and labelmates Moonshake, Pram and Laika.
 Mark E. Smith of The Fall contributed "guest rants" to the song "The Heads of Dead Surfers," which appeared in 1995 on the EP of the same name, as well as on Houdini.
 (Listeners to British DJ John Peel's radio show voted this the No. 10 best song of 1995 in the "Festive Fifty" list of that year.)
 LFK toured America in 1995 with the band Medicine; a split EP was released to promote it.

 The band received widespread critical acclaim, but little to no radio play, though they did tour on the 1996 edition of Lollapalooza as part of its "second stage," in support of their 1996 second LP Valentino.
 While driving from Sweden to Norway in late 1996, the band's tour bus was involved in a major accident on a patch of ice, causing Sutherland to suffer a collapsed lung, broken ribs and collar bone, and other injuries.
-He began writing his first novel while recuperating from the crash.
+He began writing his first novel, Jelly Roll, while recuperating from the crash.
 In 1997, Turner was replaced by Kenny McEwan on drums.
 Subsequent album Amelia (1998) featured songs of shorter lengths and more conventional structures, but it proved to be their last.
 The group disbanded shortly afterwards, to little mainstream notice, in 1998.